Zagori, Albania: History

-In 1319-1414 the region was known as "great Zagori" and was part of the Despotate of Epirus with its capital in Ioannina.
-In 1399, the Greek speaking population of great Zagori joined the Despot of Epirus, Esau, in his campaign against various Albanian and Aromanian tribesmen.
+In 1319-1414 the region was known as "Great Zagori" and was part of the Despotate of Epirus with its capital in Ioannina.
+In 1399, the Greek-speaking population of Great Zagori joined the Despot of Epirus, Esau, in his campaign against various Albanian tribesmen.

-In 1431-1432, there were 188 families and 1600 inhabitants in total; by 1583, this number had grown to 3300, with Sheperi, the largest village, having 600 houses alone.
-The population growth in the intermittent period was driven by migrations into Zagoria, coming form Kolonja, Laberia, as well as the region of Suli in Greece, as well as other areas, and the incomers came in order to flee religious persecution as well as persecution by personal enemies or foreign invaders.
+In 1431–1432, there were 188 families and 1600 inhabitants in total; by 1583, this number had grown to 3300, with Sheperi, the largest village, having 600 houses alone.
+The population growth in the intermittent period was driven by migrations into Zagoria, coming from Kolonja, Labëria, the region of Suli in Greece, and other areas.
+The incomers came in order to flee religious persecution as well as persecution by personal enemies or foreign invaders.